 “Gender disappointment is a very common psychological experience among the women in my practice,” says Dr. Levine.
 “Women often fear that their disappointment is a barometer of how they will be as a mother, or of how much they will love—or be able to love—their child.
 Shame shows up for women when they conflate their feelings of disappointment as being indicative of who they are as a woman and as an expectant mother.”

 But, she adds, “The key here is that preferences are flexible.
 Most people are also typically able to regain their ’emotional footing’ and, ultimately, feel optimistic and positive in relation to the sex of their unborn child.”

-Give yourself permission to grieve the loss of your fantasy: It’s ok to want a child of a particular sex.
+It’s okay to want a child of a particular sex.
 Seriously—that’s a completely normal human want.
 So when the ultrasound results don’t match up with the expectation, allow yourself to grieve the loss of your desire and fantasy.
 Dr. Levine advises, “Work to trust that the grief can exist while also holding space to love and build a bond with your unborn child.
 Break down dichotomous, black-and-white thinking.
-Use self-talk such as: “I feel sadness and grief that I will not be having a baby boy and I trust that I will love my baby girl deeply and will have gratitude for our special bond.”
+Use self-talk such as: ‘I feel sadness and grief that I will not be having a baby boy and I trust that I will love my baby girl deeply and will have gratitude for our special bond.’”